Foreign interventions by the United States: Cold War

-Following the Second World War, the U.S. helped form the North Atlantic Treaty Organization (NATO) in 1949 to resist communist expansion and supported resistance movements and dissidents in the communist regimes of Central and Eastern Europe and the Soviet Union during a period known as the Cold War.
+Following the Second World War, the U.S. spent billions to rebuild post-war Europe and aid global development through initiatives such as the Marshall Plan.
+The U.S. also helped form the North Atlantic Treaty Organization (NATO) in 1949 to resist communist expansion and supported resistance movements and dissidents in the communist regimes of Central and Eastern Europe and the Soviet Union during a period known as the Cold War.
 One example is the counterespionage operations following the discovery of the Farewell Dossier which some argue contributed to the fall of the Soviet regime.
 After Joseph Stalin instituted the Berlin Blockade, the United States, Britain, France, Canada, Australia, New Zealand and several other countries began the massive "Berlin airlift", supplying West Berlin with up to 4,700 tons of daily necessities.
 U.S. Air Force pilot Gail Halvorsen created "Operation Vittles", which supplied candy to German children.
 In May 1949, Stalin backed down and lifted the blockade.
-The U.S. spent billions to rebuild post-war Europe and aid global development through initiatives such as the Marshall Plan.

 United States Forces Korea was established in 1957 and oversees a contingent of ~24,000 U.S. troops in South Korea today.

 In 1945, the United States and Soviet Union occupied Korea to disarm the Imperial Japanese Armed Forces that occupied the Korean peninsula.
 The U.S. and Soviet Union split the country at the 38th parallel and each installed a government, with the Soviet Union installing a Stalinist Kim Il Sung in North Korea and the US supporting anti-communist Syngman Rhee in South Korea, who was elected president in 1948.
 Both leaders were authoritarian dictators.
 Tensions between the North and South erupted into full-scale war in 1950 when North Korean forces invaded the South.
 From 1950 to 1953, U.S. and United Nations forces fought communist Chinese and North Korean troops in the war.
 The war resulted in 36,574 American deaths and 2–3 million Korean deaths.
 The war ended in a stalemate with the Korean Peninsula devastated and every major city in ruins.
 North Korea was among the most heavily bombed countries in history.
 Fighting ended on 27 July 1953 when an armistice was signed.
 The agreement created the Korean Demilitarized Zone (DMZ) to separate North and South Korea, and allowed the return of prisoners.
 However, because an armistice is only a temporary cessation of hostilities, and a peace treaty was never signed, the two Koreas are technically still at war.
 U.S. troops have remained in South Korea with the stated aim of deterring further conflict.